w512/Kivarion/README.md

 - **Touch ID unlock** — **macOS only**.
 On other platforms the biometric commands report "not supported" and the option is unavailable; unlock there is password-only.
 - **Quick Look attachment preview** — **macOS only** (uses `qlmanage`).
 In-app image/PDF preview and export work on all platforms.
+- **Window close behaviour** — on macOS, closing the window hides the app (click the Dock icon to bring it back) and Cmd+Q quits; on Windows and Linux, closing the window quits the app.
+Unsaved changes are guarded in both cases.

 ## Technology Stack